Let's take this scenario:

 Want a refresher on what these metrics really tell you?
 Read DAS #41 – Why Facebook Ads Metrics Are Clues, Not Just Numbers.

-So when your ad says one thing… Your landing page says another… And your CTA adds a third twist?
+So when your ad says one thing…

-The algorithm gets confused—and pulls back.
+The signal gets confused—and the algorithm pulls back.

 Why You’re Getting Misunderstood

 Weak messaging = weak signal.
-And weak signals don’t scale.

 If Meta can’t confidently match your ad to the right person, it buries your ad—even if the creative looks great.

-This usually comes down to one thing: Misalignment between your creative, your offer, and your outcome.
+Misalignment between your creative, your offer, and your outcome.

-Clarity Check for SMBs
+Clarity Check for advertisers

 If someone scrolls past your ad—no sound, two seconds of attention—can they tell: